JoshuaCarter/Vanguard-40k/core-rules.md

 1. Select the *primary target* model for this weapon.
 1. Allocate the first attack to the *primary target*.
-1. Allocate each remaining attack to the *primary target, or to any other enemy model that is:
+1. Allocate each remaining attack to the *primary target*, or to any other enemy model that is:
     - Within 3" of the *primary target*; **AND**
     - Within range of the shooter; **AND**
     - ***Visible*** to the shooter.